SanomaCZ/ella-hub/doc/api.rst

 POST
 ----

-- create a new resource
+- creation of a new resource

 - "Content-Type: application/json"